mobile-dev-inc/maestro-docs/getting-started/installing-maestro/windows.md

 ## 2. Install Java <a href="#5521" id="5521"></a>

-After restarting the system, open Terminal application and click on the dropdown to select Ubuntu.
-Type in following command:
+After restarting the system, open the Terminal application and click on the dropdown to select Ubuntu.
+Type in the following command:

 ```bash
 sudo apt install openjdk-11-jdk